liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/1-Licence-application-process.md

 <br><br>
 **Notification of Outcome**
 <br><br>
-The outcome of your licence application will be made known to you via post and email.
-If your application is successful, a copy of the insolvency practitioner's licence will also be sent to you.
+You will be notified of the outcome of your licence application via post and email.
+If your application is successful, you will also receive a copy of the insolvency practitioner's licence.
 <br><br>
 **Need Help?**
 <br><br>
-If you encounter difficulties or are not certain on how a licence application is submitted on the GoBuinsess licensing portal, please refer to our GoBusiness licensing portal guide for insolvency practitioners (hyperlink) for more information.
+If you encounter difficulties or are uncertain of how a licence application should be submitted on the GoBuinsess Licensing Portal, please refer to our GoBusiness licensing Portal Guide for insolvency practitioners (link to PDF) for more information.
 <br>